The Arctic. Late morning.

 The scenery is as good as being in heaven.
 For the first time in a few days, I felt happy; I was in the moment.

 We came across 12 Musk Oxen.
 I got on the back of his snowmobile and took photographs of them running.
 Everything was absolutely perfect; it was not cold; everything around me was stunning.
-At this point I lost the fear of the cold.
+At this point, I lost the fear of the cold.
 I knew my loved ones were doing well.
 I was enjoying the land, I didn’t need the internet.
-I begin photographing Musk Oxen.
+This is when I begin photographing Musk Oxen.

 I was just miserable in my head, but being in the moment changed everything.
 Even though the environment and the circumstances stayed the same.